AbdelrahmanMamdouh/acutimes.php/website/wp-content/themes/Cairo-Jazz-Club/readme.txt

 = Does this theme support any plugins? =

-cjc includes support for Infinite Scroll in Jetpack.
+cjc includes support for Infinite Scroll in Jetpack, Visual composer, essential grid.

 == Changelog ==